circles-learning-labs/ecto_adapters_dynamodb/README.md

 ## Caching

 The adapter automatically caches its own calls to **describe_table** for retrieval of table information.
-We also offer the option to configure tables for scan caching (see configuration options below).
+We also offer the option to configure tables for scan caching.
 To update the cache after making a change in a table, the cache offers two functions:

 **Ecto.Adapters.DynamoDB.Cache.update_table_info!(table_name)**, *table_name* :: string

+This re-fetches and caches the index data for the given table.

 **Ecto.Adapters.DynamoDB.Cache.update_cached_table!(table_name)**, *table_name* :: string

+This runs a scan against the given table and updates the in-memory cached copy of it.

 ## Developer Notes